A Low-cost Fault Corrector for Deep Neural Networks through Range Restriction: Acknowledgement

 \textbf{Maintaining the accuracy of original models.} {While \sysname is intended for fault correction, it is also important to ensure that it does not degrade the accuracy of the original models (in the absence of faults).
 Because \sysname derives the restriction bound from the training data (see next section), it is possible for it to truncate some naturally large values in the DNNs.
 This is especially so when the DNN is tested on unseen data (we use a separate \emph{validation set} that is different from training set to simulate unseen data in our evaluation).
 We find that though this can occur, it rarely happens in practice as the restriction bound collected from the training data is sufficiently representative of the value ranges (e.g., in the VGG16 model, only in 5 out of 50,000 cases, do the values exceed the restriction bound when the network is tested on unseen data, in the absence of faults).
 Moreover, even in the above scenario, \sysname is still unlikely to degrade the accuracy of the model.
 This is because \sysname only truncates the values to the restriction bound.
-Such value reduction is often acceptable and can be tolerated inherently by the DNNs, thus not degrading its accuracy (Section~\ref{sec:results}). } Note that we do not require the training data to represent the faulty outcomes (unlike in prior work~\cite{schorn2018efficient,mahmoud2020hardnn}), and hence we do not need to perform expensive fault injection (FI) experiments to use \sysname (though we use FI to evaluate the coverage provided).
+Such value reduction is often acceptable and can be tolerated inherently by the DNNs, without degrading its accuracy (Section~\ref{sec:results}). } Note that we do not require the training data to represent the faulty outcomes (unlike in prior work~\cite{schorn2018efficient,mahmoud2020hardnn}), and hence we do not need to perform expensive fault injection (FI) experiments for \sysname.